 Percentiles are a clinical measure your pediatrician uses to plot your child’s overall physical growth on a chart of the general population.
-So after a baby’s height, weight, and head circumference are measured at a well-baby check-up, your pediatrician plugs that data into a nifty chart that then generates your baby’s percentile ranking.
+So after a baby’s height, weight, and head circumference are measured at a well-baby check-up, your pediatrician plugs that data into a nifty growth chart that then generates your baby’s percentile ranking.

-If Baby is ranked 65th percentile for weight that means out of 100 babies in the general population, he weighs the same or more than 65 of them and less than 35 of them.
+If Baby is ranked 65th percentile for weight, that means out of 100 babies in the general population, he weighs the same or more than 65 of them and less than 35 of them.

 Most pediatricians use a growth chart created by the World Health Organization (WHO) for kids under age 2 because WHO standards are based on really high-quality global research.
 The current chart uses data released in 2006 and includes measures from children in 6 different countries, including the U.S., where the environments were believed to support optimal growth.

 The main reason your doc probably even uses the percentile chart is to make sure your baby’s growth is steady.
-If for 9 months he was around 80th percentile for weight and then suddenly at one check-up he dropped to the 40th percentile, your doc will probably want to look into why this may have happened.
+If for nine months your baby was around the 80th percentile for weight and then suddenly, at one check-up, dropped to the 40th percentile, your doc will probably want to look into why this may have happened.

 A doctor explained it really well to my friend when she said, “If your baby’s gotten on the 20th percentile bus, I expect her to stay on it, but if she comes into her next appointment on the 80th percentile bus, I want to know why she transferred.”

-For example, if a baby is 95th percentile for height and his parents are both professional basketball players then the pediatrician probably won’t sweat it.
-My friend was freaking out because her son was in the 8th percentile for weight, but both her and her husband are slender people so it didn’t worry her doctor at all.
+For example, if a baby is 95th percentile for height and his parents are both professional basketball players, then the pediatrician probably won’t sweat it.
+My friend was freaking out because her son was in the 8th percentile for weight, but both she and her husband are slender people, so it didn’t worry her doctor at all.

 Even though everyone knows that some babies/kids/adults are big and some are small, you’ve probably heard new moms at the playground or the library clucking about percentiles with either great pride (“Johnny is in the 90th percentile for height right now!) or with fear and worry (“Jane is only in the 15th percentile for weight this month.”) but these percentiles don’t necessarily predict height and size outcomes either.

-It’s the first time your baby has ever been officially ranked next to his peers so it’s easy to get a little batshit crazy, but please know there are other measures that you are kicking ass, that have nothing to do with whether your baby has a particularly big head or is a bit of a string bean.
+It’s the first time your baby has ever been officially ranked next to his peers so it’s easy to get a little crazy, but please know there are other measures that you are kicking butt, that have nothing to do with whether your baby has a particularly big head or is a bit of a string bean.

 Hey, somebody has to be the biggest kid, somebody has to be the smallest, and somebody has to be in the middle.
 It may as well be your kid, right?